ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ![Drawdown chart](/content/images/2019/01/Drawdown chart.png)

-Such charts are produced by calling the Grademark functions `computeEquityCurve` and `computeDrawdown` and then ploting charts from the resulting data using [Data-Forge Plot](https://www.npmjs.com/package/data-forge-plot) or [Data-Forge Notebook](http://www.data-forge-notebook.com/):
+Such charts are produced by calling the Grademark functions `computeEquityCurve` and `computeDrawdown` and then plotting charts using [Data-Forge Plot](https://www.npmjs.com/package/data-forge-plot) or [Data-Forge Notebook](http://www.data-forge-notebook.com/):

 ```javascript
 const equityCurve = computeEquityCurve(10000, trades);